Library of PMI Global Standards

 These standards provide a foundation for project management knowledge and represent the four areas of the profession: project, program, portfolio and the organizational approach to project management.
 They are the foundation on which practice standards and industry-specific extensions are built.

-Translations are available in Arabic, Chinese, French, German, Italian, Japanese, Korean, Portuguese, Russian and Spanish.
+Arabic, Chinese, French, German, Italian, Japanese, Korean, Portuguese, Russian and Spanish.

 The Standard for Program Management—Third Edition is the resource for helping program managers find the best means of achieving their goals and driving organizational success.
 With the ability to help assess the variety of factors linking projects under one program and provide the best allotment of resources between those projects, the standard is an invaluable tool for program, project and portfolio managers alike, as well as project stakeholders and senior management.